devallabharath/gh-deploy/README.md

 # GH-Deploy

-Push a certain folder to the github remote branch.
+Push folders to the github remote branch.
 Also can be used as deploying gh-pages after initial setup with official gh-pages tool.

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Extension Settings